 4. Visit Nemo.

 A visit to the largest science centre in the Netherlands is a must for any family visiting Amsterdam.
-Nemo makes education fun with its various interactive exhibitions, demonstrations, as well as exciting kiddie activities like hands-on chemistry and toppling dominoes.
+NEMO Science Museum makes education fun with its various interactive exhibitions, demonstrations, as well as exciting kiddie activities like hands-on chemistry and toppling dominoes.

 For more travel tips in Amsterdam, check out our other posts in the Traveller Tips section.